Aleksey-7/goit-nodejs-hw-01/README.md

-# goit-nodejs-hw-01

 # Description

 This application is the contacts manager for work with your contacts..
 You can get all contacts, get contact by id, add contact and remove contact by id.

-# Technologies used
+# Node.JS used

-Node.JS Node.JS base module "fs" Node.JS base module "path"
+1. Node.JS base module "fs";
+2. Node.JS base module "path"

 # Screenshorts